 Making Blenders From Brushes

 A No. 2 flat brush trimmed back to about 1/8 of an inch makes a small blender for delicate shading.
 That length will give you the right stiffness for “pushing” graphite for most No. 2 brushes.
-I trim these brushes straight across.
-I usually don’t use a sandpaper block on these small brushes.
+I trim these brushes straight across or angled.
+I don’t use a sandpaper block on these small, soft brushes.

 Smoothing and Shaping Blenders With Sandpaper